-Food glorious food, there’s nothing quite like it, but how do we manage the waste we leave behind.
+Food glorious food, there’s nothing quite like it, but how do we manage the food waste we leave behind.

 67% of office workers confess to eating their lunch at their desks.
 I suspect we would all confess to eating the odd (in my case the frequent) doughnut, cake, cookie, packet of crisps or piece of fruit in between lunch breaks too.
 Add it all up and that’s a whole lot of food circulating around the office at any given time.
 Naturally, with food comes food waste.